-SECONDARY CONTAMINANTS Secondary MCLs (SMCL) Level De- tected Date Treatment technique (if any) SMCL 50 % AGQS (Ambient ground- water quality standard) AGQS (Ambient groundwater quality standard) Specific contaminant criteria and reason for monitoring Chloride (ppm) 22 10/23/2023 N/A 250 N/A N/A Wastewater, road salt, water softeners, corrosion Fluoride (ppm) 0.45 10/23/2023 N/A 2 2 4 SEE BELOW Iron (ppm) 0.39 11/17/2020 N/A 0.3 N/A N/A Geological Manganese (ppm) 0.25 11/17/2020 N/A 0.05 0.15 0.3 Geological Nickel (ppm) 0.003 11/16/2017 N/A Not estab- lished; report- ing is required for detections 0.05 0.1 Geological; electroplating, battery production, ceramics PH (ppm) 7.73 11/17/2020 N/A 6.5-8.5 (Nor- mal Range) N/A N/A Precipitation and geology Sodium (ppm) 10 10/23/2023 N/A 100-250 N/A N/A We are required to regularly sample for sodium Sulfate (ppm) 19 10/23/2023 N/A 250 250 500 Naturally occurring Zinc (ppm) 0.051 10/23/2023 N/A 5 N/A N/A Galvanized pipes
+Secondary MCLs (SMCL) Level Detect- ed Date Treatment technique (if any) SMCL 50 % AGQS (Ambi- ent groundwater quality standard) AGQS (Ambient groundwater quality standard) Specific contaminant criteria and reason for monitoring Chloride (ppm) 22 10/23/2023 N/A 250 N/A N/A Wastewater, road salt, water softeners, corrosion Fluoride (ppm) 0.45 10/23/2023 N/A 2 2 4 SEE BELOW Iron (ppm) 0.39 11/17/2020 N/A 0.3 N/A N/A Geological Manganese (ppm) 0.25 11/17/2020 N/A 0.05 0.15 0.3 Geological Nickel (ppm) 0.003 11/16/2017 N/A Not estab- lished; report- ing is required for detections 0.05 0.1 Geological; electroplating, battery production, ceramics PH (ppm) 7.73 11/17/2020 N/A 6.5-8.5 (Normal Range) N/A N/A Precipitation and geology Sodium (ppm) 10 10/23/2023 N/A 100-250 N/A N/A We are required to regularly sample for sodium Sulfate (ppm) 19 10/23/2023 N/A 250 250 500 Naturally occurring Zinc (ppm) 0.051 10/23/2023 N/A 5 N/A N/A Galvanized pipes an emergency.

-This is an alert about your drinking water and a cosmetic dental problem that might affect children under 9 years of age.
-At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2.0 milligrams per liter (mg/L) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
-Fluoride contamination is rarely due to human activity, since it occurs naturally in some areas and is found in elevated concentrations in the aquifer in our source water.
-This is NOT an emergency.
 If it had been, you would have been notified immediately.
-However, dental fluorosis, in its moderate or severe forms may result in a brown staining and/or pitting of the permanent teeth.
-This problem occurs only in developing teeth, before they erupt from the gums.
-Children under nine should be provided with alternative sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of their permanent teeth.
-You may also want to contact your dentist about the proper use by young children of fluoride-containing products.
+However, dental fluorois, in its moderate or severe forms may result in a brown staining and/or pitting of the permanent teeth.
+This problem occurs only in developing teeth, before they erupt from the guns.
+Children under nine should be provided with alternative sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of the US Environmental Protection Agency's drinking water containing moders.
 Older children and adults may safely drink the water.
-Drinking water containing more than 4.0 mg/L of fluoride, but we are required to notify you when we discover that fluoride levels in your drinking water exceed 2.0 mg/L because of this cosmetic dental problem.
-You may want to consult your dentist or doctor and show him/her this notice to determine if an alternative source of water low in fluoride be used, about whether to avoid dental products containing fluoride.
-General health related questions may be directed to Dave Gordon of the DES Environmental Health Program at (603) 271-4608.
-Some home water treatment units are also available to remove fluoride from drinking water.
-To learn more about available home water treatment units, you may call NSF International at 1-877-8-NSF-HELP.
+Drinking water containing more than 4.0 mg/L of fluoride (the US Environmental Protection Agency's drinking water standard) can increase your risk of developing bone disease.
+Your drinking water does not contain more than 4.0 mg/L of fluoride, but we are required to notify you when we discover that the fluoride levels in your drinking water exceed 2.0 mg/L because of this containing fluoride.
+Gunstein adults of developing bone disease.
+Your drinking water exceed 2.0 mg/L because of water low in fluoride should be used, about whether to avoid dental products containing fluoride.
+Gunstein more than 4.0 mg/L of fluoride, but we are required to notify you when we discover that the fluoride levels in your drinking water exceed 2.0 mg/L because of this cosmetic dental problem.
+You may want to consult your dentist or doctor and show him/her this notice to determine if an alternative source of water low in fluoride from drinking water.
+To learn more about available home water treatment units are also available to remove fluoride from drinking water.
+To learn more about available home water treatment units are also available to remove fluoride from drinking water.
+To learn more about available home water treatment units are also available to remove fluoride from drinking water.
+To learn more about available home water treatment units are also available to remove fluoride from drinking water.
+To learn more about available home water tre